Hal Rogers: MilCon/VA Bill

 On June 12, 2013, the White House threatened to veto the MilCon/VA spending bill because Republicans did not agree with the Senate's number of $1.058 trillion intended for military operations and research, after the MilCon/VA bill received 421 bipartisan votes in House.
-"We're marking up to $967 billion, the top line under current law," said Rogers, as chairman of United States House Committee on Appropriations.
+"We're marking up to $967 billion, the top line under current law," said Rogers, as chair of United States House Committee on Appropriations.

 Legislation

 On January 15, 2013, Rogers introduced H.R.
 298, officially titled "To direct the Secretary of the Interior to conduct a special resource study to evaluate the significance of the Mill Springs Battlefield located in Pulaski and Wayne Counties, Kentucky, and the feasibility of its inclusion in the National Park System, and for other purposes".
 The bill would direct the Secretary of the Interior to conduct a special resource study to evaluate the significance of the Mill Springs Battlefield in Kentucky (relating to the Battle of Mill Springs fought on January 19, 1862, in Pulaski and Wayne Counties during the Civil War) and the feasibility of its inclusion in the National Park System (NPS).
 Rogers said, "the Battle of Mill Springs is a source of great pride and interest to the people I serve."
 Rogers argued that the Battlefield was a "jewel" and would be "an excellent addition to the National Park Service".

 On March 5, 2014, Rogers introduced the To provide for the costs of loan guarantees for Ukraine (H.R.
 4152; 113th Congress) into the House.
 The bill would provide loan guarantees to Ukraine of up to $1 billion, part of the American response to the 2014 Russian military intervention in Ukraine.
 The bill passed in the House on March 6, 2014.

 In 2014 Rogers's committee called for cuts in the National Nuclear Security Administration budget that cast doubt on the Navy's ability to provide an Ohio Replacement Submarine class.

 On July 29, 2014, Rogers introduced the Making supplemental appropriations for the fiscal year ending September 30, 2014 (H.R.
 5230; 113th Congress), a bill that would provide supplemental FY2014 appropriations to several federal agencies for expenses related to the rise in unaccompanied alien children and alien adults accompanied by an alien minor at the southwest border.
 The bill would also change the procedures for screening and processing unaccompanied alien children who arrive at the border from certain countries.
 The bill would provide $659 million in supplemental funding.
 Rogers urged members to pass the bill, arguing that "more and more immigrants will continue to flood across the border if you fail to act" because resources were running out.